Astronauts will be reached by students with Amateur Radio

 Two stargazing events were hosted as well by the head teacher of the elementary science club, Danyel Erickson, for students and parents.
 Two additional stargazing events are scheduled for March 11 and 25 by Ohana Kilo Hoku with participation from Stargazers of Hawaii and the University of Hawaii.

-The following guest speakers have presented about Amateur Radio’s and Astronomy at the school: Peter Palisbo, Heather Flewelling, Leinani Lozi, and Mary Beth Laycheck
+The following guest speakers have presented about Amateur Radio and Astronomy at the school: Peter Palisbo, Heather Flewelling, Leinani Lozi, and Mary Beth Laycheck

 ARISS is a joint venture by NASA to facilitate communication via Amateur Radio between astronauts aboard the International Space Station and schools and communities around the world.
 ARISS said their programs excite and motivate students in a one-of-a-kind presentation and exchange.